178.7 Automated Sources

 Examples:

-Information from OES-UC and SSA BENDEX-MBR is considered verified upon receipt.
+Information from OES-UC, SSA BENDEX-MBR/SDX and Department of Revenue-Lottery is considered verified upon receipt.
 It may be used without further verification, unless it conflicts with information provided by the budget group.

 NOTE: If the UC status is unclear, the CAO should ask the individual to verify the status of their benefit by providing their most recent Notice of Financial Determination or the Exhaustion of Unemployment Compensation (UC-50) letter.
 The Department of Labor and Industry (DLI) has developed an UC 50 letter that an individual will supply to the CAO when the CAO needs to verify an individual has exhausted unemployment compensation and the information is not clearly available on Data Exchange 2.
 The letter confirms the last week payable, not the date the final benefit was issued.
-Only the individual may request the UC 50 form from DLI.
-See PCA 15908178 for more information on obtaining the UC 50.
+The CAO must determine when that benefit was received via Data Exchange 2.
+Only the individual may request the UC 50 form from DLI by contacting their local service center or calling 888-313-7284.
+The letter will be mailed to the applicant or recipient and instructs the UC claimant that they remain responsible for reporting any change in UC eligibility to concerned parties.

 Information from WAGE/Exchange 1, IRS/Exchange 4, Unearned Income/Exchange 5, Deceased Persons/Exchange 8, Paris Match/Exchange 9a, CJIS/Exchange 10, and AVS/Exchange 12 always requires further verification.

-If information revealed through IEVS/DX was not reported or conflicts with statements made by the person, the CAO must take the following actions:
+If information revealed through DX was not reported or conflicts with statements made by the person, the CAO must take the following actions:

 178.72 IEVS/Data Exchange System Dispositions

-The IEVS/DX system will match the information already known and will not require a disposition for those exchanges.
+The DX system will match the information already known and will not require a disposition for those exchanges.
 A disposition is required based on the exchange information if:

 Exchange #1 Wage: